 There is nothing more frustrating than spotting an error that could have been found and removed during development, if only tests had been written.
 Everyone wants to create bug-free applications that users will love.
 To achieve this goal, every front-end developer has to ensure that at least crucial parts of their application are tested and the risk of introducing badly working code is minimal.

 My goal is to share some practical knowledge about testing React applications using Jest and Enzyme.
+It comes in handy when you're working for any React Native Agency as well.

 This article contains code fragments from the following repository: https://github.com/dybik08/github-browser.